-Solar plane ready for difficult six-day journey
+Solar plane set for six-day journey

 The first round-the-world solar-powered flight, known as the Solar Impulse Two, is hoping to make the next and most difficult part of its journey.